Danny McGuire slams ‘pathetic’ refereeing decisions and calls for return of ‘gutsy’ former refs

 McGuire also reflected on some of the injury issues suffered by the Tigers during the game.

 “Alex Mellor got a decent bang on his knee.
 He strapped it and got on with it.
-That’s what your senior players do.
+That’s what your senior players do,” he said.

 “Zac Cini strapped his ankle and kept going.
 He’s been really good for us.
 I’m going to sing his praises, he’s in a position that he hasn’t played much in recent times but he is trying his best.”